NCERT Solutions for Class 12 Physics Chapter 2 – Free PDF Download

 0.8 = 8r

-Let us assume a point P at a distance ‘s’ from the negative charge be outside the system, having potential zero.
+Let us assume a point P at a distance ‘s’ from the negative charge is outside the system, having a potential zero.

-So, for the above condition, potential is given by –
+So, for the above condition, the potential is given by

 5(s – 0.16) = 3s